jdredd87/CH375/README.md

 than stock, but slower than the figures above.
 Those configurations have not been measured.

+**The practical rule:** The slower the machine, the more this driver matters.
+On an 8 MHz V30 it is the difference between unusable and pleasant.
+On a 486 the stock driver is already tolerable.

 ---

 ## Why a faster machine barely helps